-The Developer shall supply all test equipment, cabling and connectors necessary for performing the tests.
+Developer must supply all test equipment, cabling and connectors necessary for performing the tests.

-Developer shall provide equipment fully operational using the existing control system from Transtar.
-Equipment which in any manner is not fully operational with the control system will be considered as not passing the test.
-Equipment which does not pass the test will be allowed one chance to be retested.
+Developer must provide equipment fully operational using the existing control system from Houston TranStar.
+Equipment which in any manner is not fully operational with the control system shall be considered as not passing the test.
+Equipment which does not pass the test shall be allowed one chance to be retested.
 The retest must occur within 30 days after the initial test.
-Developer shall resolve all issues of non-compliance and all discrepancies prior to a second test.
-Developer shall not utilize equipment on the Project which is not able to be retested within 30 days or which does not pass a second test.
-The Developer shall not be granted additional time or compensation for the testing of the CCTV equipment.
+Developer must resolve all issues of non-compliance and all discrepancies prior to a second test.
+Developer must not utilize equipment on the

+Project which is not able to be retested within 30 days or which does not pass a second test.
+Developer must not be granted additional time or compensation for the testing of the CCTV equipment.